Skip to main content

 Charging

-The network of public charging stations in Iceland is still under construction.
-There are already charging points at regular intervals along the coastal ring road, including for fast charging.
+In Iceland, the network of public charging stations is still being developed.
+On the coast along the ring road there are already charging points at regular intervals, also for fast charging.

 Parking